tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem.md

    *  K: the input key-derivation key.
 In this document this is the initial shared secret (SS') outputted from the kemEncaps() or kemDecaps() functions.

-   *  X: The context structure defined in Section 5.2 of {{?RFC9053}}.
-To ensure consistent serialization and interoperability, the encoding of the context structure in COSE must follow CBOR deterministic encoding, as defined in {{RFC8949}}.
+   *  X: The context defaults to the empty string; mutually known private information MAY be used instead.

    *  L: length of the output key in bits and it would be set to match the length of the key required for the AEAD operation.